 Leakage inductance (Llk) is very important for a lot of reasons, but only 3 will highlight here:

 - ZVS: In order to achieve soft switching in the semiconductors (specially in MOSFET), we have to discharge the parasitic capacitance during the DT.
 The energy needed for discharging this capacitance is the energy stored in the Llk.
 That is ELK > Ecoss, where Elk = 0,5 x Llk x I2T.
 As it is observed, the energy depends on the current through the transformer and for this reason, at lower load states it is more difficult to achieve ZVS.

-- Effective Duty Cycle Loss: As it is expected, including an inductance in series with an ideal transformer will affect the total energy transfered; this inductance limits the slope of the current and reduce the effective duty cycle applied to the transformer and therefore, the total energy transfered.
+- Effective Duty Cycle Loss: As it is expected, including an inductance in series with an ideal transformer will affect the total energy transferred; this inductance limits the slope of the current and reduce the effective duty cycle applied to the transformer and therefore, the total energy transferred.

 - Oscillations: The Llk resonates with the secondary side diode capacitance and its own transformer capacitance, this resonance can breakdown the diodes and provoke spikes if it is not limited.
 This problem can be solved modifying the resonant or including a snubber.
 The Figure 2 has been obtained using a non disipative snubber for limiting the peaks.

 Design a good full bridge transformer will help you to have a smooth project, with less EMI noise, reliability of the semiconductors and better efficiency.
-These key paramenters are very important for a propper design.
+These key parameters are very important for a proper design.